Two software engineering students in discussing with large screen of the world on the wall

 Throughout this year, you’ll develop a portfolio of work that includes critical self-reflection on what has been learned from the experience.
 You’ll be required to evidence your experiences, the skills you’ve learned and your professional growth.

-In your third year, you’ll develop greater intellectual freedom, both as an individual but also in tackling a challenge in collaboration with others.
+In the third year of this Software Engineering degree, you’ll develop greater intellectual freedom, both as an individual but also in tackling a challenge in collaboration with others.

 With modules focusing on developing your personal specialism in software engineering alongside stretching your collaboration skills and a final course-specific module, at the end of this year, you’ll have experience working in multidisciplinary teams and delivering a substantial development project.